-2. DEFINITIONS
+2. Definitions

-- 2.1.
-Academic dishonesty: a violation of academic integrity.
-Academic dishonesty takes the form of any kind of cheating in academic work, including taking credit for the work of others without crediting them, misrepresenting one's own work, fabricating information, and facilitating academic dishonesty in others. - 2.2.
-Examples of academic dishonesty include, but are not limited to, the following: - 2.2.1.
-Plagiarism: representing the words or ideas of someone else as one's own including copy and pasting from internet; failing to attribute any of the following: quotations, paraphrases, or borrowed information. - 2.2.2.
-Cheating: using or attempting to use unauthorized information or materials in any academic exercise; copying from someone else's work; representing someone else's work as one's own; or violating rules and policies governing examinations, such as bringing pre-written work into an in-class examination or talking during examination or accessing information via the internet. - 2.2.3.
-Fabrication: inventing or falsifying data, citations, or information. - 2.2.4.
-Facilitating academic dishonesty: intentionally helping or trying to help someone else commit an act of academic dishonesty. - 2.3.
-Academic probation: the student and the Dean or Program Coordinator sign a written agreement specifying academic performance conditions required for the student to continue in a program or at the College. - 2.4.
-Suspension: the student is removed from a course, program, or the College, by the Dean, for a period not less than the end of the current semester in which the student is enrolled.
-Suspension usually results in automatic failing grades in all courses in which the student is registered, and no fees are refunded for that semester. - 2.5.
-Expulsion: the student is permanently removed from the College learning environment by the Dean.
-Expulsion from the learning environment may result in expulsion from residence without refund.
+- 2.1 Academic dishonesty: a violation of academic integrity.
+Academic dishonesty takes the form of any kind of cheating in academic work, including taking credit for the work of others without crediting them, misrepresenting one's own work, fabricating information, and facilitating academic dishonesty in others. - 2.2 Examples of academic dishonesty include, but are not limited to, the following: - 2.2.1 Plagiarism: representing the words or ideas of someone else as one's own; failing to attribute any of the following: quotations, paraphrases, or borrowed information. - 2.2.2 Cheating: using or attempting to use unauthorized information or materials in any academic exercise; copying from someone else's work; representing someone else's work as one's own; or violating rules and policies governing examinations, such as bringing pre-written work into an inclass examination or talking during examination. - 2.2.3 Fabrication: inventing or falsifying data, citations, or information. - 2.2.4.
+Facilitating academic dishonesty: intentionally helping or trying to help someone else commit an act of academic dishonesty. - 2.3 Academic probation: the student and the Dean or Program Coordinator sign a written agreement specifying academic performance conditions required for the student to continue in a program or at the College. - 2.4 Suspension: the student is removed from a course, program, or the College, by the Dean, for a period not less than the end of the current semester in which the student is enrolled.
+Suspension usually results in automatic failing grades in all courses in which the student is registered, and no fees are refunded for that semester. - 2.5 Expulsion: the student is permanently removed from the College learning environment by the Dean.